Chuqiaoo/Chuqiaoo.github.io/_pages/bursaries_and_felloships_BSRP.md

 The BSPR provides several bursaries and fellowships awarded each year to BSPR members that are either students (MSc and Ph.D.), post-docs, or technical staff to attend proteomics-related conferences, workshops, or local seminar series’.
 Only one bursary of each type will be awarded per person each calendar year.

-In honour of Prof John Timms, the John Timms Mentoring Award regnoises the effort, time, and commitment to mentoring proteomics researchers with a medal and £1000 award.
+In honour of Prof John Timms, the John Timms Mentoring Award recognises the effort, time, and commitment to mentoring proteomics researchers with a medal and £1000 award.

 Please see the list of awards available for 2023 below: